20th MÁLAGA FILM FESTIVAL- CINEMA IN SPANISH (2017)

 SILVER BIZNAGA TO THE BEST SUPPORTING ACTOR

-Juan Diego for Can’t Say Goodbye (No sé decir adiós)
+Juan Diego by Can’t Say Goodbye (No sé decir adiós)

 SILVER BIZNAGA TO THE BEST SCRIPT

-Pablo Remón and Lino Escalera for Can’t Say Goodbye (No sé decir adiós)
+Pablo Remón and Lino Escalera by Can’t Say Goodbye (No sé decir adiós)

 SILVER BIZNAGA TO THE BEST MUSIC